AG-597/RekaAIO/README.md

 After this wait for the response to be recieved

-I will add a GUI at 10 starts 😭
+I will add a GUI at 10 stars 😭

 # Menu